How to use the command 'rtmpdump' (with examples)

 Explanation:

-• -o file.ext: Specifies the output file name and extension for the downloaded file.
+• -o file.ext: Defines the output destination and name for the media file as previously explained.

 Related Posts